GISRSStudy » Remote Sensing » False Color Composite

 Fallow landLight blue to white

-Wetland vegetatonBlue to grey
+Wetland vegetationBlue to grey

-FeaturesColour In Standard FCC
+FeaturesColor In Standard FCC

 Clear waterDark blue to black

-Turbidity waterbodyLight blue
+Turbidity water bodyLight blue

 3. Built up Area:

-FeaturesColour In Standard FCC
+FeaturesColor In Standard FCC

 High densityDark blue to bluish green